 Stay safe with World Nomads travel safety alerts - follow us

 A state of emergency in Bolivia as forest fires spread .
-25,000 fires have destroyed about 1.5m hectares of land and more than 60 houses.about 6 years ago
+25,000 fires have destroyed about 1.5m hectares of land and more than 60 houses.over 6 years ago

 Recommended vaccinations for Bolivia